-A summit of 28 European Union leaders has not reached an agreement on who should take at the bloc’s pinnacle jobs.
+A summit of 28 European Union leaders has disagreed on who should take the bloc’s pinnacle jobs.

 The talks, held in Brussels, continued until the early hours of Friday morning without finalizing applicants.

-On top of finding majorities for successors, leaders have also been looking to decide what issues the EU ought to prioritize over the following five years.
+On top of finding majorities for successors, leaders have also been looking to decide what issues the EU should prioritize over the following five years.

-A new summit will now be held on 30 June – simply two days earlier than a key assembly of the European Parliament.
+A new summit will now be held on 30 June – simply two days before a key assembly of the European Parliament.

-All of the bloc’s top jobs are converting hands this year, following European-huge elections in May.
+The bloc’s top jobs are converting hands this year following European-huge elections in May.

-Tense variations are said to have emerged over the successors for the important thing roles.
+Tense variations have emerged among the successors for the important thing roles.

-After Thursday’s summit, European Council President Donald Tusk confirmed a brand new summit was essential.
+After Thursday’s summit, European Council President Donald Tusk confirmed a brand new conference was essential.

-The most powerful function being decided is the EU Commission president, held with the aid of ex-Luxembourg PM Jean-Claude Juncker because 2014.
+The most powerful function being decided is the EU Commission president, held with ex-Luxembourg PM Jean-Claude Juncker because 2014.

 “I notice with sure amusement that it is not easy to replace me,” Mr. Juncker advised journalists at a press convention.

-Who’s in the jogging for EU pinnacle activity?
+Who’s in the jogging for the EU pinnacle activity?

 Green surge turns up warmness on EU leaders.

-Besides the replacements for him and Mr. Tusk, the leaders additionally need to determine a new European Central Bank president and a high representative for overseas policy.
+Besides the replacements for him and Mr. Tusk, the leaders must determine a new European Central Bank president and a high representative for overseas policy.

-Nominees require the guide of at least 21 of the 28 EU leaders and a majority within the European Parliament – to meet on 2 July.
+Nominees require the guidance of at least 21 of the 28 EU leaders and a majority within the European Parliament – to meet on 2 July.

 Who is in for the pinnacle jobs?

-The elections produced more political fragmentation, consisting of a surge inside the numbers of Green and liberal MEPs.
+The elections produced more political fragmentation, consisting of a surge in the numbers of Green and liberal MEPs.

-What are the clean traits from EU elections?
+What are the clean traits of EU elections?

 The contest for a new Commission president commenced with the parliament’s “Spitzenkandidat” (lead candidate) race, but leaders do not have to go together with the result.